-Rachel actions ranges from revealing embarrassing secrets about Ross, ruining many of his relationships, stealing Monica's car, getting caught for driving over the speed limit and with an expired license, preventing Chandler and Monica from celebrating a romantic weekend, punching one of Joey's girlfriends and many more.
-Despite this, she rarely receives any punishment (aside from being embarassed) and by the end of the series, she is the most successful person among the main casts.
+Rachel actions ranges from revealing embarrassing secrets about Ross, ruining many of his relationships, stealing Monica's car, getting caught for driving over the speed limit and with an expired license, breaking Joey's chair, preventing Chandler and Monica from celebrating a romantic weekend, punching one of Joey's girlfriends and many more.
+Despite this, she rarely receives any punishment (aside from being embarrassed) and by the end of the series, she is the most successful person among the main casts.

 Game of Thrones: Double subverted with Arya.
 After returning the Face she stole to assassinate Meryn Trant it seems like Jaqen and The Waif are going to kill her with poison for her transgressions, only for Jaqen to turn the vial on himself.
 Then The Waif takes Jaqen's Face as Arya starts to hallucinate that the body has many Faces, ending in her own, before she goes blind.